Kadaaran/useful-website-pool/README.md

-<h1 align-"center"> useful-website-pool </h1>
+# useful-website-pool

-> Random and useful websitesm tools, tutorials about everything that I find interesting or simply awesome.
+> Random and useful websites tools, tutorials about everything I find interesting or simply awesome.
 This is the "I just put this here to check it later" list.
 Feel free to add anything you want, just don't forget to add a section if there isn't.